drzohaibh/DBM-Transient/C301/readme.txt

      Sum      258                               3186.6                     912.4

-     	We combine all 19 patients from the c301 datasets into seizure, non-seizure-1, non-seziure-2 by choosing the more clean dataset with 4s windows at the start of seizure/non-seizure by sliding_window.m.             (non-seizure, seizure) = (9992, 757) The read_data.m can be used to read and analyze the C301 raw data.
+     	We combine all 19 patients from the c301 datasets into seizure, non-seizure-1, and non-seziure-2 by choosing the more clean dataset with 4s windows at the start of seizure/non-seizure by sliding_window.m.             (non-seizure, seizure) = (9992, 757) The read_data.m can be used to read and analyze the C301 raw data.
 	*We have not uploaded the entire C301 raw data because of space limitation on github.